robhasacamera/CrystalButtonKit/README.md

 ### Header Only Options

 There are additional customization options for customizing the header when the button is expanded.
+This applies to `CUIExpandableButton` only.

 ```swift
 CUIExpandableButton(